hey =D

 Association studies and Linkage disequilibrium (LD)...

-Association is the statistical statement about the co-occurence of alleles or phenotypes.
+Association is the statistical statement about the

 Example: